ravenrothkopf/sage/README.md

-# sage<! -- omit in toc -->
+# sage`<! -- omit in toc -->`

-#### *a beautiful intersection of your favorite modern, imperative programming languages `<!-- omit in toc -->`*
+#### *the beautiful intersection of your favorite modern, imperative programming languages `<!-- omit in toc -->`*

 sage is an imperative programming language inspired by the elegant simplicity of Python, enhanced with features from Java and C/C++. sage is a strongly and statically typed language, with strict evaluation. order and incorporates higher order functions in addition to partial applications.

 Efficient prototyping requires the use of a language that is not too heavy in specific syntax in order to quickly translate ideas into working proof-of-concept models.
 Unfortunately, modern languages of choice like Python, offers ease of use at the expense of significant trade-offs; compiling and running Python programs are often slow and consume a substantial amount of system resources.

-sage preserves the “stripped” feeling of Python while adding some strict implementation protocols that will give sage the strict-typing of C++.
+sage preserves the “stripped” feeling of Python while adding some strict implementation protocols to provide that familiar strict-typing feel of C++.

 ## Table of Contents `<!-- omit in toc -->`